adelavais/libint/example/Readme.md

 The example shows a usecase of the libintl dub.

-The repo contains a working example for a Romanian translation of the word ("Hello").
+The repo contains a working example for a Romanian translation of the word "Hello".

 Just run